SushiLab/IMB_Amplicon_Pipeline/README.md

 	  - r-optparse
 ```

 Installation can be done using conda (see [installation instructions](https://docs.anaconda.com/free/miniconda/)).
-Navigate to the location of the repository and run the following commands:
+Navigate to the location of the git repository and run the following commands:

 ```
 conda env create -f environment.yaml